Voting Referendum 2026

 Have more questions?

-Please refer to the enclosed Mail Ballot Instructions or contact Miami-Dade County Elections.
+For more questions about the referendum please call 305-722-VOTE (8683).
+For questions related to the ballot process please refer to the enclosed Mail Ballot Instructions or contact Miami-Dade County Elections.

 Referendum and Ballot Instructions Videos